Vaccines help prepare your body to respond to potentially dangerous diseases.

 Even after a vaccine is in use, the safety system in the U.S. continuously monitors for possible side effects.
 Our country’s vaccine supply is currently the safest it’s ever been, according to the Centers for Disease Control and Prevention.

 Contrary to misinformation circulated over the years, the CDC and FDA agree on the safety of vaccines.
 There are several systems that monitor vaccine safety, and any issues are promptly reported to health officials.
-The Snohomish Health District’s Childhood Vaccine Program also works to make sure local providers are safely storing and handling vaccines.
+The Snohomish County Health Department’s Childhood Vaccine Program also works to make sure local providers are safely storing and handling vaccines.

 You have the vaccines you need for school. are there more?